The Youngest Winners in PGA Tour History

 • 20 years, 11 months, 28 days: Rory McIlroy, 2010 Quail Hollow Championship

-Woods and Kim are not just the only golfers since 1970 to win twice before turning 21, but also the only golfers since 1945 to do that.
+Woods, Kim and Dunlap are not just the only golfers since 1970 to win twice before turning 21, but also the only golfers since 1945 to do that.
+Note of Dunlap's two wins in the list above, the first came as an amateur, the second as a pro.
+Dunlap thus became the first golfer to win on the PGA Tour both as an amateur and a pro in the same year.

 Related articles: